-19. An effective system of insurance supervision needs a number of external elements, or preconditions, on which to rely as they can have a direct impact on supervision in practice.
-The preconditions include:
+- 51. An effective system of insurance supervision requires a number of preconditions to be in place, as they can have a direct impact on supervision in practice.
+An assessment of a jurisdiction's observance of the Principle Statements and Standards may involve a review of preconditions for effective insurance supervision. - 52.
+This section provides a number of categories of preconditions and descriptions of how each precondition may be reviewed.
+The preconditions include: - sound and sustainable macroeconomic and financial sector policies;

-- sound and sustainable macroeconomic and financial sector policies; - a well developed public infrastructure; - effective market discipline in financial markets; - mechanisms for providing an appropriate level of protection (or public safety net); and - efficient financial markets.
+- a well-developed public infrastructure; - · effective market discipline in financial markets; - mechanisms for providing an appropriate level of protection; and - · efficient financial markets. - 53.
+As these preconditions are normally outside the control or influence of the supervisor, and because they are beyond the scope of the ICPs, an assessment should not evaluate a jurisdiction's observance of the preconditions.
+Instead, the objective of a review of preconditions is to help inform an assessment of observance of the ICPs because the preconditions can directly impact the effectiveness of supervision.
+Where shortcomings exist, the supervisor should make its government aware of these and their actual or potential repercussions for the achievement of supervisory objectives and seek to mitigate the effects of such shortcomings on the effectiveness of supervision. - 54.
+Any report on a review of preconditions should: - be descriptive and not express an opinion on the adequacy of policies in these areas, other than through reference to analyses and recommendations in existing official documents; - include an analysis of the linkages between these factors and the resilience of the insurance sector, when relevant; - give a clear picture of the adequacy of the preconditions within the jurisdiction and the interaction of the preconditions with the assessment of observance with the ICPs; and - flag any individual ICPs which are most likely to be affected by any material weakness in the preconditions.

-20. As these preconditions are normally outside the control or influence of the supervisor, the supervisor should not be assessed against these preconditions.
-However, the preconditions can have a direct impact on the effectiveness of supervision in practice.
-Therefore, where shortcomings exist, the supervisor should make the government aware of these and their actual or potential negative repercussions for the supervisory objectives and should seek to mitigate the effects of such shortcomings on the effectiveness of supervision.
-The supervisor should have the necessary powers to make rules and establish procedures to address shortcomings.
-Where the preconditions for effective insurance supervision are not yet met, the supervisor should have additional powers or adopt other measures to address the weaknesses.
+Sound and sustainable macroeconomic and financial sector polices

-21. Sound macroeconomic policies must be the foundation of a stable financial system.
+- 55. Sound macroeconomic policies are the foundation of a stable financial system.
 This is not within the mandate of supervisors, although they will need to react if they perceive that existing policies are undermining the safety and soundness of the financial system.
-In addition, financial sector supervision needs to be undertaken within a transparent government policy framework aimed at ensuring financial stability, including effective supervision of the insurance and other financial sectors.
+In addition, financial sector supervision needs to be undertaken within a transparent government policy framework aimed at ensuring financial stability, including effective supervision of the insurance and other financial sectors. - 56.
+A review of this precondition should include a review of the relevant government financial sector policies, including whether there is a clear and published framework assigning responsibility to different bodies involved in financial stability and supervisory work.